 Incidence rates vary depending on features of the population being studied.
 There are also some difficulties interpreting epidemiological estimates because of inconsistencies in methodology and definitions used between studies.

-In an observational cross-sectional study of 305,932 patients, the adjusted incidence rate of syncope varied between 0.80 and 0.93 per 1000 person-years and was unchanged from 2000 to 2005.
+In a cross-sectional study of 305,932 patients, the adjusted incidence rate of syncope varied between 0.80 and 0.93 per 1000 person-years and was unchanged from 2000 to 2005.
 Overall mortality has also remained the same at around 0.28%.
 A cause for syncope is determined in 55% to 82% of cases.
 In older patients admitted to the hospital with syncope, noncardiovascular causes (such as vasovagal or orthostatic episodes) are twice as common as cardiovascular causes (such as arrhythmias or ischemia).

 Risk factor identification is the most important step in evaluating a patient with syncope.
 It is also critical to identify those with high risk of death (e.g., people with structural heart disease or abnormal ECG).